driplineorg/dripline/Wire-Protocol.rst

 ======================== ======= ======== ===========================================
 ``msgtype``              integer All      Reply (2), Request (3), Alert (4)
 ``msgop``                integer Requests Set (0), Get (1), Send (7), Run (8), Command (9)
-``timestamp``            string  All      Following the `RFC3339 <https://www.ietf.org/rfc/rfc3339.txt>`_ format (example: `2017-12-31T15:00:00Z`)
+``specifier``            string           Provides additional information about how the consumer should process the message ``timestamp``            string  All      Following the `RFC3339 <https://www.ietf.org/rfc/rfc3339.txt>`_ format (example: `2017-12-31T15:00:00Z`)
 ``lockout_key``          string  Requests 16 hexidecimal digits (see :ref:`lockout`)
 ``sender_info.package``  string  All      Software package used to send the message